-More About volkswagen
+More About Volkswagen

-Ferdinand Porsche was inspired by the catcher cars created by Czechoslovakian car maker Hans Lanka. he bought the beetle design, was a little too similar to his T97 car so he sued Porsche. however, the lawsuit was abandoned when Germany invaded Czechoslovakia and Patra was forced to halt production.
+Volkswagen was sued prior to world war II over the VW beetle design.
+Ferdinand Porsche was inspired by the catcher cars created by Czechoslovakian car maker Hans Lanka.
+He bought the beetle design, which was a little too similar to his T97 car so he sued Porsche.
+However, the lawsuit was abandoned when Germany invaded Czechoslovakia and Patra was forced to halt production.

-After world war II, Ford turned down an offer to take over Volkswagen free of charge. after the war, the fate of the company was uncertain. their commercial vehicles didn’t have much of a chance to take off before they turn to produce solely military vehicles. so the company didn’t seem to have much value after the world war was over. the company was rejected by representatives from American British Australian and french motor industries. it was even offered to Ford, free of charge but Henry Ford II turned it down after the chairman of the board of the ford motor company advised him that the company wasn’t worth a dime.
+After world war II the lawsuit was reopened.
+Eventually, Volkswagen ended up paying Katra 3 million Deutschmarks, which is around $6 million at today’s valuation.
+After world war II, Ford turned down an offer to take over Volkswagen free of charge.
+After the war, the fate of the company was uncertain.
+Their commercial vehicles didn’t have much of a chance to take off before they turned to producing solely military vehicles, so the company didn’t seem to have much value after the world war was over.
+The company was rejected by representatives from American, British, Australian, and French motor industries.
+It was even offered to Ford, free of charge, but Henry Ford II turned it down after the chairman of the board of the ford motor company advised him that the company wasn’t worth a dime.